Hydrogen sulfide: Animals

 Hydrogen sulfide is lethal to most animals, but a few highly specialized species (extremophiles) do thrive in habitats that are rich in this compound.

 In the deep sea, hydrothermal vents and cold seeps with high levels of hydrogen sulfide are home to a number of extremely specialized lifeforms, ranging from bacteria to fish.
 Because of the absence of sunlight at these depths, these ecosystems rely on chemosynthesis rather than photosynthesis.

 Freshwater springs rich in hydrogen sulfide are mainly home to invertebrates, but also include a small number of fish: Cyprinodon bobmilleri (a pupfish from Mexico), Limia sulphurophila (a poeciliid from the Dominican Republic), Gambusia eurystoma (a poeciliid from Mexico), and a few Poecilia (poeciliids from Mexico).
 Invertebrates and microorganisms in some cave systems, such as Movile Cave, are adapted to high levels of hydrogen sulfide.

 Interstellar and planetary occurrence

 Hydrogen sulfide has often been detected in the interstellar medium.
-It also occurs in the clouds of planets in our solar system.
+It also occurs in the clouds of planets in the Solar System.